Mayankrsmk/Zeotap-Assignment/README.md

 1. **Assignment 1**: Navigate to `Assignment 1/google-sheets-app` and follow the setup instructions.
 2. **Assignment 2**: Navigate to `Assignment 2/Support Agent ChatBot` and follow the setup instructions.

+## Note
+There was a problem in deployment of Support Agent ChatBot.
+Backend could not be deployed due to memory limit of Render's free tier plan.
+I have attached screenshots in the Assignment 2 directory's Readme.